Keyless entry vulnerability: Manufacturers introduce fixes, but is your car still vulnerable?

 The second device is held at the front of the victim’s home, which relays the signal from the car to the key inside.
 The car thinks the key is present and can be unlocked then started.

 In March 2019, Thatcham began testing how new vehicles stood up to this kind of attack.
 The results of this test have formed the new consumer rating system.
+This second round of testing took place in November.

 Read more: The 10 most stolen cars in Britain